14 Natural Remedies for Constipation

 2. Consume more fibre.

-Fibre helps to hydrate and produce bulk-formed stools on top of other health benefits which you can read about in this article.
+Fibre helps to hydrate and produce bulk-formed stools on top of other health benefits for motility and mobility of the bowels.

 3. Snack on some prunes.

-Prunes contain a phenolic compound which activates the intestinal contraction that helps you poop.
+Prunes contain a phenolic compound which activates the intestinal contraction that helps you move your bowels.
 One prune has roughly 1 gram of fibre and the recommended serving for constipation relief is three prunes.

 4. Eat a fig.